hashicorp/terraform-website/content/source/docs/enterprise/reference-architecture-installer.html.md

 page_title: "Reference Architecture (Installer) - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Reference Architecture (Installer)
+# Terraform Enterprise Reference Architecture (Installer)

-HashiCorp provides Reference Architectures detailing the recommended infrastructure and resources that should be provisioned in order to support a highly-available Private Terraform Enterprise deployment.
+HashiCorp provides Reference Architectures detailing the recommended infrastructure and resources that should be provisioned in order to support a highly-available Terraform Enterprise deployment.

-Depending on where you choose to deploy Private Terraform Enterprise, there are different services available to maximise the resiliency of the deployment, for example, most major cloud service providers offer a resilient relational database service offering, removing the need
+Depending on where you choose to deploy Terraform Enterprise, there are different services available to maximise the resiliency of the deployment, for example, most major cloud service providers offer a resilient relational database service offering, removing the need